 As mentioned before, tickets to each festival get you entrance, tasting vouchers, and a free glass.
-Buy them as soon as they become available online (see below for links); combination tickets for both festivals tend to sell out fast.
+Buy them online from the websites (see below for links); combination tickets for both festivals tend to sell out fast.
 There may also be a few tickets available on each day at the events themselves.

 How to get to the festivals

 The Ottakringer Brauerei (Ottakringer brewery) site is picking up a reputation as an excellent event location: it also hosts a long summer beer festival, for example.

 Subway: Take the U3 to its final station (Ottakring) and walk down (or jump on the nearby 44 tram)